Does anything ever happen?

 Just this week alone:

-• The New York Post suggested last year’s controversy over a racy Sabrina Carpenter music video filmed in a Brooklyn Catholic church may have led to one of many federal corruption probes connected to Adams.
+- The New York Post suggested last year’s controversy over a racy Sabrina Carpenter music video filmed in a Brooklyn Catholic church may have led to one of the federal corruption probes connected to Adams.

 Even with all of this going on, and with history supposedly accelerating, from the narrow view of the here and now, it seems like we’re stuck.
 We’ve all got our roles – politicians, protesters, newspaper editors, businessmen, popstars – and we all know our lines, even as the scripts throw us into more outlandish scenarios and interactions, as if we’re nine seasons deep into a TV drama and the writers room is getting desperate to find a way to bring some of the old magic back.